Cohomology of Substitution Tiling Spaces: Tilings with rotations

 There are actually {\em three} tiling spaces that are associated with a translationally finite substitution such as the chair.
 The first, denoted $\Omega^1$, is the one considered above, and is the closure of the {\em translational} orbit of a single tiling.
 For the chair substitution, it consists of all chair tilings in which the edges are horizontal and vertical.
 A finite rotation group ($\Z_4$ for the chair, $\Z_{10}$ for the Penrose substitution) can act on $\Omega^1$, and we can classify the terms in $\check H^*(\Omega^1)$ by how they transform under rotation.
 For instance, in the chair tiling space the $\Z[1/2]^2$ contributions to $\check H^2$ transform as a vector (i.e., by the matrix $\left ( \begin{smallmatrix} 0 & -1 \cr 1 & 0 \end{smallmatrix} \right )$ for a 90 degree rotation), as do the $\Z[1/2]^2$ contributions to $\check H^1$, while the $\frac{1}{3}\Z[1/4]$ contribution to $\check H^2$ is rotationally invariant, as is $\check H^0 = \Z$.

 A second tiling space, denoted $\Omega^{rot}$, is the closure of the {\em Euclidean} orbit of a single tiling.
-For the chair substitution, this gives tilings with edges pointing in arbitrary directions, not just vertical and horizontal.
+That is, $\Omega^{rot}$ is the space of all tilings obtained by applying (orientation preserving) rigid motions to elements of $\Omega^1$, with metric which stipulates that two tilings are close if one agrees with the other in a large neighborhood of the origin, up to a small Euclidean motion.
+For the chair substitution, this gives tilings with edges pointing in arbitrary directions, not just vertically and horizontally.
 (Any one tiling will only have edges pointing in two perpendicular directions, but these directions are arbitrary.)
 The third space, denoted $\Omega^0$, is the set of all tilings modulo rotations about the origin.
 These are related by

 where $n=4$ for the chair tiling and $n=10$ for the Penrose tiling.